Ancilla-Assisted Protection of Information: Application to Atom-Cavity Systems: Protection of information against noise

 \item[Step 3:] The system $S$ undergoes an arbitrary (possibly unknown) qubit channel $\Lambda^S$, as a result of its interaction with its environment.
-Similarly, the ancilla may be allowed to experience environmental noise resulting in a specific class of channels $\Phi^{AB}$. \item[ Step 4:] The composite $ABS$ is evolved with the unitary $U_{ABS}^\dag$ followed by another unitary $V_{ABS}$ given by
+Similarly, the ancilla may be allowed to experience environmental noise resulting in a specific class of channels $\Phi^{AB}$.
+The form of Kraus operators of the channels $\Phi^{AB}=\sum_\mu E^{AB}_\mu \rho_{AB} (E^{AB}_\mu)^\dag$ are given by